 Often called “phenomenal,” “tremendous,” “truly remarkable,” Intravenous Ketamine Therapy (IVKT) is rapidly gaining momentum and popularity throughout the medical and psychiatric communities.
 This therapy has been scientifically proven to provide relief where more traditional treatment modalities have failed.
 IVKT gives new hope to those who suffer from treatment-resistant mood disorders, PTSD, suicidal thoughts, and chronic pain.

-In 60-75% of patients, Ketamine Infusion therapy can induce rapid and robust reduction of symptoms within minutes, and the benefits are often maintained for up to two (2) weeks.
+In 60-75% of patients, Ketamine Infusion therapy can induce rapid and robust reduction of symptoms within minutes, and the benefits are often maintained for up to four (4) months.
 Ketamine is rarely associated with side effects or drug interactions.
 Currently there are no known contraindications for use with antidepressants, benzodiazepines, or other psychotropic medications.

 INTRODUCTION TO KETAMINE INFUSION THERAPY